jpeyto/tidydata/CodeBook.md

 *Walking_Downstairs
 *Walking_Upstairs
 ### Variable
 This is a description of the variable that is measured.
-Each description is composed of a combination of the following descriptors.
+Each description is composed of a combination of the following descriptors separated by underscores (_).
-#### Variable Descriptions
+####
 | Descriptor               | Meaning                                                                             |
 | ------------------------ | ----------------------------------------------------------------------------------- |
 | Frequency or Time        | Identifies if the measurement is in time or frequency domain                        |